winklerrr/awesome/notes/python.md

 install all necessary modules needed for the project(s).

 **Hint:**
-The virtual environment shouldn't be commited to version control, to avoid problems when developing on Windows and Linux systems simillarly.
+The virtual environment shouldn't be commited to version control to avoid problems when developing on Windows and Linux systems simillarly.
+So add the virtual environment to your `.gitignore` file.

 To keep track of the installed Python modules and dependencies, use a `requirenments.txt` which is then commited to the version control.